Freelance magazine and book writer/editor

 1990 – Present

-In recent years a great deal of my work has focussed on contract project managing books for Douglas & McIntyre and Harbour Publishing.
-They include the upcoming Don’t Never Tell Nobody Nothing, Nohow: The Real Story of West Coast Rum Running and last year's Wade Davis Photographs.
+In recent years a great deal of my work has focussed on contract project managing books for Douglas McIntyre and Harbour Publishing.
+They include Dublin Gulch: The Eagle Gold Mine, Don’t Never Tell Nobody Nothin’ No How: The Real Story of West Coast Rum Running and Wade Davis Photographs.
 I worked extensively with the authors of the Dreamspeaker Cruising Guides to British Columbia through though six revised editions.
-I have helped authors compile their memoirs, most recently Barrie Farrell's Boats in My Blood.
-I selected excerpts from Harbour's 600 titles and compiled, edited and oversaw the production of the company's special 40th anniversary double issue of its iconic Raincoast Chronicles (Raincoast Chronicles 23).
+I have helped authors compile their memoirs, most recently Barrie Farrell’s Boats in My Blood.
+I selected excerpts from Harbour’s 600 titles and compiled, edited and oversaw the production of the company’s special 40th anniversary double issue of its iconic Raincoast Chronicles (Raincoast Chronicles 23).
 I served as substantive editor for Spindrift: A Canadian Book of the Sea with authors Michael and Anita Hadley.

 Interim Managing Editor, Harbour Publishing Company & Douglas & McIntyre